 You can typically get $5,000 in water backup coverage for an extra $30 to $70 a year, while each additional $5,000 in coverage can cost an extra $25 to $35 a year, according to Fabio Faschi, former property and casualty team lead at Policygenius.

 Sewer, water, and drain backup damage is not covered by homeowners insurance.
 Water backup coverage can be added to your policy for protection against water damage from sewer backup.

 For example, say your sewer system backs up into the drains in your home — water backup coverage would pay to repair the water damage and replace any damaged flooring, furniture or other belongings.

 Most things that can damage a sewer line aren’t automatically covered by home insurance.
 Below are a few.

 A cracked sewer line can lead to significant damage that is only recognizable long after it’s begun.
 Some warning signs you should look out for that might indicate a damaged sewer line include:

 The best way to protect your sewer lines from damage is to maintain them and prevent the kinds of damage that a standard policy won’t insure.
-To prevent a sewer backup (which is specifically excluded in most policies):
+To prevent a sewer backup:

 Properly dispose of grease and paper products

 Snip your tree roots every now and then

 Hire a plumber to fix any faulty plumbing connections and unclog your lines